rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 It is not a specific function, but rather a *mindset*, a different way of reasoning about your programs.
 And it all starts with `millis()`. `millis()` returns an `unsigned long` indicating the number of milliseconds that have elapsed since your sketch began running.
 Instead of *having your sketch wait* for the right time, you create code that will run *after the appropriate amount of time has passed*.
 By keeping track of the `millis()` value of the *last* time you executed a recurring task, you can compare its value to the *current* `millis()` value every iteration of the loop, and if the difference---the **delta**---is larger than a certain value, you execute the task again.

-For example, if I had a task I wanted to run every second, like in the heartbeat project:
+For example, if I had a task I wanted to run every second, like a heartbeat:

 ~~~ c
 // Create a variable for the "period" (time between beats) in ms